joshbduncan/word-search-generator/CHANGLOG.md

 ## Added
 - Testing to make sure key only shows placed words in response to bug fixed in v2.0.1
+- Word class now tracks all coordinates of word

+### Changed
+- CSV export no longer includes the solution
+- Moved all types from 'types.py' file to appropriate object files to help with type checking
+- no_duped_words() function was edited to no longer accept a WordSearch object to make testing easier

 ## [2.0.1] - 2022-10-28